 There is emerging scientific evidence that the Coleman Fat Transfer produces multiple tissue mediators and may also enhance skin rejuvenation as well as bringing in fresh stem cells to the area in which the fat is placed.

 Coleman fat transfer is a permanent procedure and the fat that is left will last forever.
 However, the percentage of graft take is unpredictable.

 Fat injections are frequently employed in facial rejuvenation surgery, body contour surgery and to improve contour irregularities after all forms of breast reconstruction.

-At present in Australia, the use of fat injections in to native breast tissue is being investigated and is considered an unsafe procedure at the current time.
+In Australia, the use of fat injections into native breast tissue has recently been investigated and is considered a safe procedure to perform.

-This procedure to native breast tissue is, however, routinely performed in many countries around the world.
+This procedure to native breast tissue is routinely performed in many countries around the world.

 What are the costs involved?Please contact Dr Belt’s staff on 07-3852 6800 and a personalised quote and further information will be provided.